Supporting Young Londoners

 Key resources

-Call to Action: In this document find out more about the Mentoring Young Working Group’s Call to Action and how you can join, as well tips on how to spread the word about the benefits of mentoring.
+Mentoring Young Working Group’s Call to Action Find out how you can join, as well tips on how to spread the word about the benefits of mentoring.

-Application & Website: The Local Village Network is a volunteering platform for volunteer mentors and young people to connect to mentoring supports and youth opportunities.
+The Local Village Network A volunteering platform for volunteer mentors and young people to connect to mentoring supports and youth opportunities.

 Guide: Guidance and worksheets from the Princes Trust